 The Police Department shall confidentially communicate the results of fingerprint-based criminal record background checks to the appropriate governmental licensing authority within the Town.

 § 274-4 Promulgation of regulations.
-[Amended at time of adoption of Code]

-The Board of Selectmen is authorized to promulgate regulations for the implementation of this bylaw.
+The Board of Selectmen is authorized to promulgate regulations for the implementation of the proposed bylawthis bylaw.

 § 274-5 Use of criminal record by licensing authorities.